Approximate information maximization for bandit games: Regret bound

 \section{Regret bound}

 This section provides theoretical guarantees on the performance of \algoname[.]
-More precisely, \cref{thm:main} below states that \algoname is asymptotically optimal on the two-armed bandits problem with Gaussian rewards. \begin{theorem} For Gaussian reward distributions with unit variance, the regret of \algoname satisfies for any mean vector $(\mu_1,\mu_2)$
+More precisely, \cref{thm:main} below states that \algoname is asymptotically optimal on the multi-armed bandits problem with Gaussian rewards. \begin{theorem} For Gaussian reward distributions with variance $\sigma^2$, the regret of \algoname satisfies for any mean vector $\pmb{\mu}\in \bR^K$